 One fact is that fiction allows for limitless creativity.
 Writers can create entire worlds, like J.R.R.
 Tolkien did with Middle - earth in 'The Lord of the Rings'.
 These fictional worlds can have their own cultures, languages, and histories.

-One fact is that science fiction often predicts future technologies.
-For example, many early science fiction works imagined things like space travel and robots, which have now become a reality in some forms.
+One interesting fact is that science fiction often predicts future technologies.
+For example, many early science fiction works envisioned things like mobile phones and video calls long before they became a reality.
+It serves as a creative playground for inventors and scientists alike.

 One fact could be its unique non - linear narrative structure.
 It keeps the audience engaged as the story jumps around in time.